When to use weighted average costing

 When is average costing not the best approach?

-For retailers or manufacturers that purchase in bulk and when there are significant time lapses between purchases, using average costing will produce substantially different results from other costing methods.
+that purchase in bulk and when there are significant time lapses between purchases, using average costing will produce substantially different results from other costing methods.
 If batch units are not identical, and/or there are significant price variances between each batch, they cannot be treated in an identical manner for costing purposes.
 In this instance, you would achieve greater accuracy in tracking costs on a per-unit basis.

 Alternative costing methods provide a more detailed level of costing for each individual cost element.
 If you need to track overhead costs LIFO and FIFO, unlike average costing, allocates a more accurate inventory cost to those products that actually incur the costs.